 “Adam, Nellie (née Limouzin), aunt of Eric Arthur Blair (George Orwell)”.

 FEATURED IMAGE: Brian Robert Marshall, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=12577437

-My formal paper discussing the importance of “Orwell’s Aunt Nellie” is in the next edition of George Orwell Studies, Volume 4 No. 2 (2020)
+My formal paper discussing the importance of “Orwell’s Aunt Nellie” is published in George Orwell Studies, Volume 4 No. 2, 2020, pp. 30-44

 Bannier, Lucien, Letters, SAT Archive

 Borsboom, E. (1976) Vivo de Lanti, Paris: SAT

 Bowker, Gordon (2003) Inside George Orwell, New York: Palgrave Macmillan

 Brennan, Michael G. (2017) George Orwell and Religion, London: Bloomsbury Academic